-The second opportunity will be when the full NBA bill is introduced to Parliament, along with the Strategic Planning Act bill, in early 2022.
+The second opportunity will be when the full NBA bill is introduced to Parliament, along with the Strategic Planning Act bill, in 2022.
 It is intended these bills will be enacted this parliamentary term.

 The Natural and Built Environments Act and Strategic Planning Act would work together as core parts of an improved resource management system.